Tropical Weierstrass points and Weierstrass weights: Overview

 Our aim in this paper is to provide an answer to the above questions from the point of view of tropical geometry.
-This is done by introducing new tools which allow us to solve problems on the tropical geometry of curves whose origin goes back to the beginning of the use of tropical methods in the study of algebraic curves.
+This is done by introducing new tools that allow us to solve problems related to the tropical geometry of curves, whose origin goes back to the beginning of the use of tropical methods in the study of algebraic curves.

 Our answer to Question~\ref{question:clls_vs_tropical} can be summarized as follows: we can specify how many Weierstrass points degenerate to each component and to each node of a stable curve $X_0$ lying in the given stratum.
 This is done without specifying their precise position within each irreducible component, giving instead a more precise location of those degenerating to a node by specifying their position on the dual metric graph of the family $(X_t)$.
 Our result also applies to limits of ramification points of arbitrary line bundles, in addition to the case of the canonical bundle.